 WHO ARE WE?
-PEOPLE YOU'LL MEET IN PROGRAM
+PEOPLE YOU"LL MEET IN PROGRAM

-Primary Counsellors will be your main supports while you are here.
+Primary Counsellors: These staff will be your main supports while you are here.

-School District 72 Teacher will help you create and work on an individual learning plan.
+Teachers: There is one School District 72 teacher to help you create an individual learning plan.

-Clinical Counsellor can work with just you or with you and your family members to develop coping and regulation skills, conflict resolution skills, problem-solving approaches.
+Clinical Counsellor: Can work with just you or with you and your family members.